HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

   )
 }}

-Here, a simple change from a button that’s hard to see, to a button with contrasting colors, improved click through rate on the main call to action by 20%.
+Here, a simple change from a button that's hard to see, to a button with contrasting colors, improved click through rate on the main call to action by 20%.

 {{ figure_markup(
   image="eastpak-12-ctr.png",